Go With The Flow

 In this blog, we’ll go over the two types of dysmenorrhea and their causes and risk factors.

-There are two types of period pain or dysmenorrhea: Primary and Secondary.
+There are two types of dysmenorrhea or period pain: Primary and Secondary.

 Primary dysmenorrhea is the cramping pain that occurs as a result of periods alone.
 They are not caused by any other underlying medical conditions.